pytorch/executorch/docs/source/build-run-apple-coreml.md

 <!---- DO NOT MODIFY Progress Bar End--->

 # Building and Running ExecuTorch on Apple Devices using CoreML

+In this tutorial we will walk you through the process of getting setup to build ExecuTorch for an Apple Device using CoreML delegate and running a simple model on it.

 <!----This will show a grid card on the page----->
 ::::{grid} 2